Last Updated on

 - Brown Sugar

-We love salted caramel, so we figured that since butterscotch is the close cousin of caramel sauce, adding a little salt in to our Salted Bourbon Butterscotch sauce would be a good idea.
+We love salted caramel, so we figured that since butterscotch is the close cousin of caramel sauce, adding a little salt in to our Salted Bourbon Butterscotch sauce recipe would be a good idea.
 The salt brings out some of the subtle flavors while adding a nice contrast to the sweetness of the sugar.

 Salty and sweet, our Salted Bourbon Butterscotch Sauce is fantastic on top of vanilla or chocolate ice cream, a great addition to desserts like apple or peach crisp, and of course a great addition to some cocktails!
 Give our Salted Bourbon Butterscotch sauce a try and you might just find yourself putting it on everything!